lizard43/getoffmylawn/README.md

 I'm using a NodeMCU Access Point (AP) with a pushbutton to control the state.

-And I need to see the current state so I added a NeoPixel stick.
+Since the screen will be mounted on my door facing away from me, I need to see the current state so I added a NeoPixel stick that will glow with green, yellow, red.

+I also plan to add other options to this such as Out-of-Office.

+The NodeMCU is in an Altoids tin and will sit near my desk so I can press a button to change the state as-needed.

 | <img src="https://github.com/lizard43/getoffmylawn/blob/master/images/avail.png" width="500" /> | <img src="https://github.com/lizard43/getoffmylawn/blob/master/images/knock.png" width="500" /> |
 |-|-|